 Human Immunodeficiency Virus (HIV) TestSkip to the navigation

-After the original infection, it takes between 2 weeks and 6 months for antibodies to HIV to appear in the blood.
-The period between becoming infected with HIV and the point at which antibodies to HIV can be detected in the blood is called the seroconversion or "window" period.
-During this period, an HIV-infected person can still spread the disease, even though a test will not detect any antibodies in his or her blood.
+After the original infection, it takes about 4 to 12 weeks for HIV antibodies or antigens to appear in the blood.
+The period between becoming infected with HIV and the point at which antibodies or antigens to HIV can be detected in the blood is called the seroconversion or "window" period.
+During this period, an HIV-infected person can still spread the disease, even though a test will not detect any antibodies or antigens in his or her blood.

 Several tests can find antibodies to or genetic material (RNA) of the HIV virus.
 These tests include: